-- What is the risk if the breathing bag is deflated? what about if it is over inflated?
+- What are the risks if the breathing bag is deflated?
+What if it is over-inflated?

 What is the recommended fresh gas flow (Bain circuit)?

-In a Bain circuit, high fresh gas flow is the source of oxygen and inhalant agent, nut more importantly, is the only mean to prevent CO2 rebreathing.
+In a Bain circuit, high fresh gas flow is the source of oxygen and inhalant agent, but more importantly, is the only mean to prevent CO2 rebreathing.